karliss/kb-editor/README.md

    - QMK keymap.json template -> some fancy formating, for manual editing.
 No wey to define the content of keymap.
    - VIA json -> VIA specific values need to be filled in manually after exporting
 * Key mapping configuration - missing, low priority due to plenty of existing tools doing that

+## Build instructions

+* Install and setup  [haxe](https://haxe.org/)  compiler.
+Should be also available from the official repositories of many Linux distributions
+* Install dependencies using `haxelib install html5.hxml`
+* Run the build `haxe html5.hxml`
+* output should be in `build/html5/` folder

+Build proces for other targets like OpenFL or wxWidgets is a bit more complicated.

 ## Comparison with other tools